AkankshaSawant1610/PLAYHIVEE/README.md

 Open PlayHive Frontend/index.html in browser

-Or host via Live Server
+Or use Live Server for local hosting

 ⚠️ Issues & Opportunities
 Frontend

-Inline JS & CSS (no separation)
+Inline JS & CSS, not separated

 Typo in Syntax Sprint filename